tommytracey/AIND-Capstone/README.md

 <img src="images/yoda.jpg" width="40%" align="right" alt="" title="Yoda" />

 In the example above, the encoder only has historical context.
 But, providing future context can result in better model performance.
-This may seem counterintuitive to the way humans process language.
+This may seem counterintuitive to the way humans process language, since we only read in one direction.
 However, humans often require future context to interpret what is being said.
-In other words, sometimes we don't understand a sentence until an important piece of content is provided at the end.
+In other words, sometimes we don't understand a sentence until an important word or phrase is provided at the end.
+Happens this does whenever Yoda speaks. :expressionless: :pray:

 To implement this, we train two RNN layers simultaneously.
 The first layer is fed the input sequence as-is and the second is fed a reversed copy.